audacity/audacity-support/nyquist-plugins/effect-plugins/amplify-mix-and-pan-effects.md

 For repairing damage to one channel of a stereo track by overwriting the damaged region with audio from the other channel.
 Select the damaged audio and allow additional space for cross-fading, then apply the effect.

-The plug-in includes an option for _Stereo Simulation_ which will often make repairs to stereo recordings less noticeable.
+The plugin includes an option for _Stereo Simulation_ which will often make repairs to stereo recordings less noticeable.
 For tracks that have little or no stereo channel separation and for synthesized tones, best results will probably be achieved with Stereo Simulation disabled.

 Parameters: